awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-use-s3-too.md

 # Best Practices for Storing Large Items and Attributes<a name="bp-use-s3-too"></a>

-Amazon DynamoDB currently limits the size of each item that you store in a table \(see [Limits in DynamoDB](Limits.md)\).
+Amazon DynamoDB currently limits the size of each item that you store in a table \(see [Limits in DynamoDB](Limits.md)\)\.
 If your application needs to store more data in an item than the DynamoDB size limit permits, you can try compressing one or more large attributes, or you can store them as an object in Amazon Simple Storage Service \(Amazon S3\) and store the Amazon S3 object identifier in your DynamoDB item\.

 ## Compressing Large Attribute Values<a name="bp-use-s3-too-or-compress"></a>

-Compressing large attribute values can let them fit within item limits in DynamoDB reduce your storage costs\.
+Compressing large attribute values can let them fit within item limits in DynamoDB and reduce your storage costs\.
 Compression algorithms such as GZIP or LZO produce binary output that you can then store in a `Binary` attribute type\.

 For example, the Reply table in the [Creating Tables and Loading Sample Data](SampleData.md) section stores messages written by forum users\.
 These user replies might consist of long strings of text, which makes them excellent candidates for compression\.